 Artists: Adel Abdessemed, Lida Abdul, Phil America, Ivan Argote, Chim↑Pom, Minerva Cuevas, Chto Delat?, Cyprien Gaillard, Yang-Ah Ham, Andre Hemer, Tehching Hsieh, Zhang Huan, Jani Leinonen, Klara Liden, Armando Lulaj, Matt McCormick, Filippo Minelli,

 Clemens von Wedemeyer, Kacey Wong, Xijing Men, He Yunchang.

 Exhibited: To Raise the Water Level in a Fishpond, 1997

 Zhang Huan invited about forty participants, all recent migrants from all over China, to the city of Beijing.
 They were construction workers, fishermen and laborers, all considered from the bottom of society.
-They stood around in the pond and then Huan walked in it.
+They stood around in the pond and then Huan walked into it.
 At first, they all stood in a line in the middle to separate the pond into two parts.
 Then they walked freely, until the point of the performance arrived, which was to raise the water level.
 Then they stood still.
-In the Chinese tradition, a fish is the symbol of sex while water is the source of life.
+In Chinese tradition, a fish is the symbol of sex while water is the source of life.
 This work expresses one kind of understanding and explanation of water but also that the water in the pond that was raised by one meter higher is an action of no avail.